aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getRefreshOnLoad() {#getRefreshOnLoad--}

+<b>@deprecated.</b> Please use the 'refreshOnLoad' property instead.
 True if this connection should be refreshed when opening the file; otherwise, false.

 ```javascript
 getRefreshOnLoad() : boolean;